He Who Gets Slapped (film): Plot

-Paul Beaumont (Lon Chaney) is a scientist who labored for years alone to prove his radical theories on the origin of mankind.
-Baron Regnard (Marc McDermott) becomes his patron, enabling him to do research while living in his mansion.
+Paul Beaumont is a scientist who labored for years alone to prove his radical theories on the origin of mankind.
+Baron Regnard becomes his patron, enabling him to do research while living in his mansion.
 One day, Beaumont announces to his beloved wife Marie and the Baron that he has proved all his theories and is ready to present them before the Academy of the Sciences.
 He leaves the arrangements to the Baron.
 However, after Beaumont goes to sleep, Marie steals his key, opens the safe containing his papers, and gives them to the Baron.

 On the appointed day, Beaumont travels to the Academy with the Baron.
 He is aghast when the Baron, instead of introducing him, takes credit for Beaumont's work himself.
 After he recovers from the shock, Beaumont confronts him in front of everyone, but the Baron tells them that Beaumont is merely his assistant and slaps him.
 All of the academicians laugh at his humiliation.
 Beaumont later seeks comfort from his wife, but Marie brazenly admits that she and the Baron are having an affair and calls him a clown.
 Beaumont leaves them.

 Five years pass by.
 Beaumont is now a clown calling himself "HE who gets slapped", the star attraction of a small circus near Paris.
 His act consists of his getting slapped every evening by other clowns, and includes HE pretending to present in front of the Academy of the Sciences.

-Another of the performers is Bezano (John Gilbert), a daredevil horseback rider.
-Consuelo (Norma Shearer), the daughter of the impoverished Count Mancini, applies to join his act.
+Another of the performers is Bezano, a daredevil horseback rider.
+Consuelo, the daughter of the impoverished Count Mancini, applies to join his act.
 Bezano falls in love with Consuelo, as does HE.
 Consuelo's father, however, is planning to restore the family's fortunes by marrying her to the wealthy Baron Regnard.